Markets Right Now: Stocks open higher on Wall Street

 ADVERTISEMENT

 Bond prices fell.
-The yield on the 10-year Treasury rose to 2.66 percent.
+The yield on the 10-year Treasury note rose to 2.64 percent.